-Plus, let’s face it, mozzarella sticks really are a once in a while treat, so if you’re going to make them you might as well fry them for best results.
+Plus, let’s face it, mozzarella sticks really are a once-in-a-while treat, so if you’re going to make them, you might as well fry them for the best results.

 Freeze them on a sheet pan first for 20 to 30 minutes.
 Then transfer them to a large freezer bag.
 Squeeze out the air and then keep them in the freezer for up to 3 months.

-I used vegetable oil, but any high smoke point oil will work like peanut oil or canola oil.
-This does not include olive oil which does not have a high smoke point.
+I use vegetable oil, but any high smoke point oil will work, like peanut oil or canola oil.

-Technically, yes, but it’s a bit of hassle and there are quite a few things to consider before reusing oil you’ve used for deep frying.
-Epicurious has a great article about reusing oil if you want to learn more.
+Yes, but it’s a bit of a hassle, and there are quite a few things to consider before reusing it.
+Epicurious has a great article about reusing cooking oil if you want to learn more.

-If you can’t recycle it, the best way to dispose of cooking oil is to first completely cool it.
-Transfer it to a container with a lid (it should be non-breakable) and toss it in the trash.
+If you can’t recycle it, the best way to dispose of cooking oil is to cool it, transfer it to a container with a lid (it should be non-breakable), and toss it in the trash.
 I use empty peanut butter jars.
 Don’t pour cooking oil down the drain because it can cause all kinds of issues!